xiaoxianyu-office/mm/Skills/Triggers.md

 | onPressCtrlQ          | When a player presses CTRL+Q to drop the item.
 Requires ProtocolLib |
 | onPressF              | When a player presses F to swap the item.
 Requires ProtocolLib |

+**Mythic Crucible** is another one of our Premium Plugins which adds new triggers and allows you to create incredible custom items!
+You can purchase it from [here](https://mythiccraft.io/index.php?resources/crucible-create-unbelievable-mythic-items.2/)!

 Using Triggers
 --------------